Are CPAP machines noisy?

 Clean your mask

 Regularly cleaning your CPAP supplies is essential to get the most from your therapy and prevent discomfort.
-We recommend cleaning your mask every day to get rid of the bacteria.
-You could use the SoClean 2 CPAP sanitiser to make cleaning easier.
+We recommend cleaning your mask with warm, soapy water every day to get rid of the bacteria.
+You could use the SoClean 2 CPAP sanitiser or CPAP mask wipes to make cleaning easier.

 Replace mask parts

-If your mask headgear, cushion, frame or tube needs replacing due to damage, you should replace it.
+If your mask headgear, cushion, frame or tube needs replacing due to damage, you should replace it as soon as possible in order to prevent any pauses in treatment.
+If your mask cushion loses its grip due to wear it can cause air leaks and noise.

-Replacing your mask parts can make your mask last longer and prevents purchasing a new mask.
+Replacing your mask parts can make your mask last longer and prevent purchasing a whole new mask.

 Quiet CPAP masks